 Irritated clients are the unavoidable reality of business anyway.
 In fact, 91% of unhappy clients will simply leave a company and never come back.
 So, customer service representatives should make an effort to meet their expectations.

-Managing upset customers can be daunting, but with the right tips and tactics, you’ll be prepared for any situation that comes your way.
-This post is going to tell you how to deal with angry customers using some tried-and-tested techniques (the worthwhile expert opinions from various industries are also included!).
+Managing annoyed customers can be daunting, but with the right tips and tactics, you’ll be prepared for any situation that comes your way.
+This post will tell you how to deal with angry customers using some tried-and-tested techniques (worthwhile expert opinions from various industries are also included!).

 The formula of an angry customer

 Understanding the reasons is the first step in dealing with rude customers.
 Are you interested in what happens in the minds of those clients who are always having a bad day?
 Let’s take a closer look at this.

 Anger is a natural feeling that arises when we consider a situation unfair.
 It’s often described as a secondary emotion — a self-protective reaction to either pain or fear.
 Clients often feel misled when something doesn’t work as anticipated, which brings in anger.
 But this is only a part of the equation.
 Why don’t we break down some other factors that make a huge difference?

 - Product problems: Emotions will overflow if your product or service doesn’t do what customers thought it would.
 The gap between customer expectations and the reality you offer appears.